Salesforce + AI

 For Hosted MCP Servers, create an External Client App as described in Section 5.
 The key OAuth settings are:

 Security Warning: Never commit client secrets to version control.
-Use environment variables or secure credential management for production deployments.
+Use environment variables, a secrets manager, or a file outside your repo for production deployments.

 7 mcp-remote Configuration